 Maybe not capital-e Existentialism, but lots of narrative tension and conflict where characters question cultural norms, traditions, and historical impact and then examine their roles and responsibilities toward it all.

-No. There's a "behind the scenes" moment involving the White House pardoning the Thanksgiving Turkey, but no mention of Santa over Christmas and no mention of any (et al) occasions whatsoever.
+No. There's a scene that features the internal logistics of the White House pardoning the Thanksgiving turkey, but no mention of Santa during the Christmas scene, and no mention of any (et al) occasions whatsoever.

 Very happy!
 So many different kinds of happy that various thinkpieces are currently falling over each other to complain about this or that lack of realism, and one of the biggest fan complaints about the ending is that it was too nice to one of the "bad guys."